kalyanirishabh/Frames-from-video/README.md

 # FramesFromVideo
-It will give you images from a video, live or stored, any, according to the framerate that one will set.
+It will write the images, to a specified folder, from a video, live or stored, any, according to the framerate that one will set.